paarthenon/variant/docu/docs/book/creation.md

 Variant aims to give the user complete control over how their objects are created.
 A variant's constructor may perform side effects, rely on asynchronous information, or generate objects of any kind.

-A call to Variant must be accompanied by a **template** that expresses the possibilities of the variant.
+A call to `variant()` must be accompanied by a **template** that expresses the possibilities of the variant.
 This template may be given as an object or an array.

 > #### Object Templates
 >